These experts helped us to

 You can also add optional accessories like barcode scanners.
 Thinking Lightspeed might be right for your business?
 Here’s what you need to know.

 In order to use Lightspeed as your POS system and to take credit cards, you’ll need the Lightspeed software, compatible hardware like an iPad, iPod touch, or iPhone, and a merchant account with a compatible credit card processor.
-In the US, that means using Lightspeed Payments, launched in early 2019.
+In the US, that means using Lightspeed Payments, launched in early 2019, or an account with Cayan or Vantiv.

 The Lightspeed system is customizable, featuring different options for retail, restaurant, or ecommerce.
 The company boasts easy-to-use software that is always online and ready to go.
 The software can be used on iPads for portability, or on desktop computers.
 Lightspeed supports multiple users, and you can set staff permissions on individual accounts to ensure employees can only see what they need for their jobs.